orangejuice/blog/data/activity/book-我愿你是你所是-2023/record.en.md

 date: 2023-08-27 02:33:29+08:00
 douban:
   rating: 9
-  subtitle: "[US] Samantha Ross Hill / 2023 / CITIC Press"
+  subtitle: "[US] Samantha Rose Hill / 2023 / CITIC Press"
 ---

-I Wish You to Be What You Are
+I Wish You Are What You Are